fofr/paulhayes.photography/source/_posts/tiger.md

   - cat
 ---

 A female sumatran tiger approaches through the bamboo.

-This is Puna, and was shot as part of a photography day at the wonderful Big Cat Sanctuary in Kent
+This is Puna, one of the many wonderful cats at the Big Cat Sanctuary (also known as The Wildlife Heritage Foundation) in Kent.